 Here is the question: Is manipulating your following by buying fake followers right or wrong?
 Is it ethical or unethical?
 The most common buyers of fake fame online can be divided into two main categories:

-Category 1: Creative people (artists, musicians, photographers writers, fashion bloggers, athletes etc.)
+Category 1: Creative people (artists, musicians, bands, photographers writers, fashion bloggers, athletes etc.)

 These creative people are desperate to make a statement with their art and become popular on various social network platforms.
 Most of them are not business oriented people and do not see the big picture.
 They do not understand that a brand, product or person needs to be built and promoted through various forms of marketing, both online via social media and offline via physical advertising campaigns and media releases.
 A lo of creative people think that the only thing needed to gain fame is talent and for most of them, paying to be fake famous would is considered cheating or being dishonest towards their artsy fans and followers.
 Now the minority of them would actually understand the marketing side of it and be willing to pay to get fake twitter followers to get the ball rolling and look more credible, but they would keep it secret to not offend their fellow artists and not be judged as cheaters as well.